Pierremarien/Hackers-Poulette/README.md

 - The honneypot should be worked more on with maybe a better naming (naming it honeypot was just to say it's there but i guess to make it real i would choose a more descrete name)

+- Maybe make a better event listener than blur (on focus switch) for the client side validation i'm not liking how it works.

 ## Deployment